sebkoller/moneyguru/README.md

 up-to-date and "in your face".
 This allows you to constantly make informed decision rather than doing so periodically.

+# The great C rewrite

+If you look at recent commits in this project, you'll notice that there a **lot** of activity to rewrite Python code in C. Yup, that's what I'm doing.
+The long term goal would be to rewrite the entirety of `core` in C, keeping only the Python test suite.
+That would be a huge effort though. `core.gui`, `core.document` are too big and dynamic.
+I don't think I'll actually get there.
+`core.model`, `core.loader` and `core.saver` are more realistic goals.

+Why am I doing this?
+Mostly because I'm aching to become more intimate with C.
+Sure, I already know C a little bit, did toy projects, participated to other established ones, but I don't feel like I'm proficient in C. I don't know what it takes to build a "real C app" with everything it entails (proper build system, using glibc, really have to deal with memory management problems, using well known libraries (sqlite and soon icu), internalizing pointer logic (I know how pointers work, but it's not natural for my brain to think about pointer logic))

+In almost any case, if you're telling me "I'm planning on rewriting this 50K SLOC python app", I'm going to tell you "you're crazy, it's a guaranteed failure".

+However, 10 years ago when I insisted on strict TDD with all tests being at the integration testing level, that costed me a lot of efforts that ended up being a bit useless, considering the limited success of the application.

+It occurred to me recently that the result of that effort was a great untapped asset because it *does* allow the kind of rewrite that in any other situation would be a guaranteed failure: test coverage on moneyGuru is very good and is written at a level that allows everything underneath to take pretty much any form.

+Those tests are like a teacher telling me "you're doing it (wrong|right)".
+If tests pass without segfaults, it has pretty good chances of being sound code because many many cases are covered.
+That allows me to try a lot of thing.
+The only uncaught problem is memory leaks.
+I'll have to learn using tools to detect them soon.

+If moneyGuru had other developers around it, I wouldn't do it because it would be rather rude to them, but since I'm pretty much alone with this project, I'm paying myself a learning lesson.

+Users shouldn't suffer much from the rewrite: test coverage is very good and I still use this app for my own personal needs, so it's not going to end up with glaring post-rewrite problems.
+Users *will*, on the other hand, benefit from decreased resource usage and increased speed.

 # Current status: People wanted

 moneyGuru has currently only one maintainer, me.
 This is a dangerous situation